ekhadley/deepgrid/README.md

 the wider concept of the "value" of a particular  set of actions or states, can be chosen.

 This algorithm is on-policy, or online, meaning we can only update our policy using experience generated by the current exact weights.
-Once we update our weights, the experience we collected cannot be used again.
+Once we update our weights, we throw all our experience out the window.
+Note that this is an undesirable and ineffecient property, and not the case in Q learning.
+Off policy learning employs methods that allow us to gain data effeciency by recycling, at the cost of training on potentially stale experience.

 In the files, vanilla and vpo refer to vanilla policy optimization. rtg refers to the fact that the "weight" of each action in the loss function is the so-called "reward-to-go": the sum of all rewards